alexchenuw/devopslabs/Lab-28/README.md

 ## * At github respository:

-> 1. Setup a github webhook for your github repository
+> 1. Setup a github webhook for your github repository that hosts the code you have for creating the new app

 ![webhook](https://github.com/alexchenuw/devopslabs/blob/main/Lab-28/lab28-1-webook.png)